aiblocks/docs/guides/get-started/transactions.md

   })
   .then(function(sourceAccount) {
     // Start building the transaction.
-    transaction = new StellarSdk.TransactionBuilder(sourceAccount, {
+    transaction = new AiBlocksSdk.TransactionBuilder(sourceAccount, {
-      fee: StellarSdk.BASE_FEE,
+      fee: AiBlocksSdk.BASE_FEE,
-      networkPassphrase: StellarSdk.Networks.TESTNET
+      networkPassphrase: AiBlocksSdk.Networks.TESTNET
     })
-      .addOperation(StellarSdk.Operation.payment({
+      .addOperation(AiBlocksSdk.Operation.payment({
         destination: destinationId,
-        // Because Stellar allows transaction in many currencies, you must
+        // Because AiBlocks allows transaction in many currencies, you must
         // specify the asset type.
-The special "native" asset represents Lumens.
+The special "native" asset represents Delos.
-        asset: StellarSdk.Asset.native(),
+        asset: AiBlocksSdk.Asset.native(),
         amount: "10"
       }))
       // A memo allows you to add your own metadata to a transaction.
 It's
-      // optional and does not affect how Stellar treats the transaction.
+      // optional and does not affect how AiBlocks treats the transaction.
-      .addMemo(StellarSdk.Memo.text('Test Transaction'))
+      .addMemo(AiBlocksSdk.Memo.text('Test Transaction'))
       // Wait a maximum of three minutes for the transaction .setTimeout(180)
       .build();
     // Sign the transaction to prove you are actually the person sending it. transaction.sign(sourceKeys);
-    // And finally, send it off to Stellar! return server.submitTransaction(transaction);
+    // And finally, send it off to AiBlocks! return server.submitTransaction(transaction);
   })
   .then(function(result) {